james-livefront/livefront-ai-guidance/04-prompt-library.md

 2. Document what it's for
 3. Include any context needed
 4. Add it to the appropriate section
-5. Share in #ai-prompts Slack channel
+5. Share in #dev-ai Slack channel

 Remember: The best prompts are the ones that save your teammates time.